CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/enabling-actuators.rst

 Enabling Actuators
 ==================

-CTR-Electronics supported actuators have a safety feature where they will automatically disable output if they have not recently received an enable signal.
+CTR Electronics supported actuators have a safety feature where they will automatically disable output if they have not recently received an enable signal.

 FRC Applications
 ----------------